 Broken glass crunched and cracked beneath the horde’s feet as they staggered into the coffee shop.
 I jumped up grabbing my shovel, swinging it at the nearest one.
 Its head spun independently from its body.

 We burst through the horde and raced across the street.
-A fog gathered beneath the trees, making it even hard to see where we were going.
+Fog gathered beneath the trees, making it hard to see where we were going.

 Saeko grabbed my hand.
 “This way.
 Follow me.”